simd-lite/simd-json/README.md

 * Data-oriented property based testing of string-like data - to assert that sequences of legal printable characters don't panic or crash the parser (they might and often error so - they are not valid json!)
 * Destructive Property based testing - make sure that no illegal byte sequences crash the parser in any way
 * Fuzzing - fuzz based on upstream & jsonorg simd pass/fail cases
-* Miri tesating for UB
+* Miri testing for UB

 This doesn't ensure complete safety nor is at a bullet proof guarantee, but it does go a long way to asserting that the library is production quality and fit for purpose for practical industrial applications.